First Male 'Murder Hornet' Trapped In US: Here's Why That's A Good Thing, Researchers Say

-The first male so-called "Murder Hornet" has been trapped in the United States.
+The first male Asian giant hornet, so-called "Murder Hornet," has been trapped in the United States.

 And that's a good thing.